danbev/learning-v8/notes/backingstore_issue.md

  }  // namespace v8
 ```
 Which worked.
 I'm going to try this patch on Node upstream/master and see
 if this works there too.
+It worked there too.

+Next step will be to open a pull request against V8 with a test reproducing and
+perhaps float that patch in node if the patch is accepted.